wesnoth/wesnoth/README.md

 Installing
 ----------

-See INSTALL for instructions on how to build the game from source code.
+See INSTALL.md for instructions on how to build the game from source code.

 More Information